5 Syntax of ‘.rmd’ files

 Figures, Texts and tables are all cross-referenced using the same schemata:

-• For text: @TXT[caption](label)
+- For text:

-• For figures: @FIG[caption](label)
+- For figures:

-• For tables: @TAB[caption](label)
+- For tables:

 Caption is optional and specifies alternative text to show instead of the automatically assigned caption with number (e.g. Text 1, Figure 1, Table 1…).
 As label, the label assigned to the respective object at inclusion need to be used.